-• The COVID-19 pandemic has adversely impacted and could in the future continue to adversely impact elements of our business and financial statements.
+• The COVID-19 pandemic, and declines in demand as the pandemic has evolved to endemic status, have adversely impacted and could in the future continue to adversely impact elements of our business and financial statements.
 Other conditions in the global economy, the particular markets we serve and the financial markets can also adversely affect our business and financial statements.